DougTrajano/drl-flappy-bird/README.md

 The environment used in this project is an implementation of the Flappy Bird game using the OpenAI Gym library.

-We are using the version (`FlappyBird-rgb-v0`) that uses images as observations.
+We are using the version `FlappyBird-v0` yields simple numerical information about the game's state as observations.
+The yielded attributes are the:

-Each observation is an array of size `288 x 512 x 3` containing the RGB values of the pixels of the image.
+- horizontal distance to the next pipe;
+- difference between the player's y position and the next hole's y position.

 <p align="center">
   <img align="center"